To Have or Have Not

 The restrict to filtering on the output projection only made some authoring statements quite tedious.
 Since there was no implicit 'table' in the from clause, it was no longer possible to straightforwardly filter on a value that you didn't need to output.

-While this could be worked around with hidden fields, it didn't feel... delightful.
+While this could be worked around with hidden fields, this doesn't spark joy - it's tedious and feels redundent.

 SELECT